InstituteforDiseaseModeling/covid-health-systems/README.md

-If you have a preferred alternative to R for statistical analysis, you have the option to load the .csv files which contain the model results into whatever program you choose.
+If you have a preferred alternative to R for statistical analysis, you have the option to load the CSV files which contain the model results into whatever program you choose.
 However, the analytics script included in this repository will not be usable in a different program.
 We recommend that you run the analysis script as in the R program first and then evaluate your needs for reanalysis.
 If you would like to learn more about scripting in R, DataCamp offers an [Introduction to R course](https://www.datacamp.com/courses/free-introduction-to-r).

-For more information on the raw results .csv files, see Appendix 2.
+For more information on the raw results CSV files, see Appendix 2.

 ## Review results